 Guidance & Counseling Office

 Welcome to the Guidance Office!
-Elementary Guidance consists of working with students, parents, teachers, school administrators, and other professionals to help children develop academically, personally, and socially.
+Our guidance department consists of working with students, parents, teachers, school administrators, and other professionals to help children develop academically, personally, and socially.

 Goals of Elementary School Counselor